juxor/afaq/markdown/secG4.md

 find a buyer for it.
 This is not an issue in social anarchism as access to the means of life is guaranteed to all members of the free society.

-Most social anarchists also are critical of the means which individualists anarchists support to achieve anarchy, namely to abolish capitalism by the creation of mutual banks which would compete exploitation and oppression away.
+Most social anarchists also are critical of the means which individualist anarchists support to achieve anarchy, namely to abolish capitalism by the creation of mutual banks which would compete exploitation and oppression away.
 While mutual banks could aid the position of working class people under